-Neuro-optometrists diagnose and treat the symptoms of post trauma vision syndrome.
-Schedule an appointment with Lifetime Eyecare in Our practice serves patients from Edmonton, Leduc, Sherwood Park, and Beaumont, Alberta and surrounding communities. to find the relief you’ve been seeking.
+Schedule an appointment with a neuro-optometrist in Lifetime Eyecare in Our practice serves patients from Edmonton, Leduc, Sherwood Park, and Beaumont, Alberta and surrounding communities. to diagnose and treat the symptoms of post traumatic vision syndrome.

 Can a Traumatic Brain Injury Cause Vision Problems?

 Concussions and other types of traumatic brain injuries affect 10 million people worldwide every year, with falls, car accidents and sports injuries as its leading causes.

 Visual problems caused by traumatic brain injury often go undiagnosed in the rush to treat more urgent injuries, such as a brain bleed or facial lacerations.
 And in some cases, visual problems may even begin later.

 Vision isn’t just about eyesight.
 For the visual system to work properly, there must be accurate communication between the eyes and the brain.
 A TBI can damage the neural connections between the eyes and the brain, causing significant visual deficits.

 When a fall or other blow to the head causes the soft brain to suddenly impact the hard skull cavity, this violent movement can damage fragile cranial nerves and brain cells, resulting in severe damage.
 This damage makes it more difficult for neural pathways to transmit clear and accurate messages to the brain and results in a range of debilitating symptoms.